-In this article, we aim to go through all of the key factors which influence development costs, in order to help you make a better self-estimate of price before you even start looking into potential software agencies.
+In this article, we aim to go through all of the key factors which influence development costs, in order to help you make a better self-estimate of price before you even start looking into potential software houses.

 Aim to create an minumum viable product (MVP) first

-Our experienced mobile would always encourage startup owners to create a minimum viable product first, before launching into an all-singing, all-dancing version of your app.
+Our experienced mobile team always encourages startup owners to create a minimum viable product first, before launching into an all-singing, all-dancing version of your app.
 Why?
 There are many great reasons, but one is linked to cost - an MVP enables you to save on development costs associated with features that your users will not end up using.
 It enables you to test the most basic clickable prototype of your app and to make improvements accordingly.
 If you’d like to read more about MVPs, you can do so here.

 Understand more about development costs